NeutralDan/TeacherTraining/Reflections and Actions/CurrentReflections.md

 ## New Reflections
 ---
+## Behaviour Management (09/101202)
+Behaviour managagement is 90% pro-active.
+Putting this into place in the classroom is going to be difficult but is very important for maintaing control of a classroom.

+> How can this be done?
+Visit this idea during lesson planning to make sure that I have included behaviour management routines into the lesson plan.

 ## Learning Theories (05/10/2020)
 There are many different theories on how children learn, I should analyse lessons that I am obvserving to see how these learning theories are put into practice through activities that have been planned for the lessons.